Police-Data-Accessibility-Project/data-source-identification/README.md

-collector_db | Database for storing data from source collectors collector_manager | A module which provides a unified interface for interacting with source collectors and relevant data core | A module which integrates other components, such as collector_manager and collector_db
+collector_db | Database for storing data from source collectors collector_manager | A module which provides a unified interface for interacting with source collectors and relevant data core | A module which integrates other components, such as collector_manager and collector_db api | API for interacting with collector_manager, core, and collector_db local_database | Resources for setting up a test database for local development

 ## How to use